"Roads, Rails, and Race Cars" After-School Program

 About the Program

 Research shows that engaging students in science, technology, engineering and math (STEM) learning outside the regular classroom has a profound impact on shaping students’ attitudes toward STEM subjects and their future career goals.
-With funding from the U.S. Department of Transportation, MATC developed an innovative transportation engineering after-school club.
+With funding from the United States Department of Transportation, MATC developed an innovative transportation engineering after-school club.
 The “Roads, Rails, and Race Cars” (RRRC) program was piloted at a middle school in Lincoln, Nebraska in 2010.
 Over the years, the program expanded beyond the borders of Lincoln to include Omaha, Nebraska; Boone, Iowa; and Madison, Wisconsin.
 In 2017, MATC began partnering with tribal schools in Nebraska to expand the after-school program to Native American students in Macy, Winnebago, and Santee.

-RRRC is currently implemented at:
+RRRC has been implemented at:

 Lesson Plans